 I graduated with a BSc.
 (Hons) in Acupuncture and a Licentiate Diploma in Tui Na Massage from the London College of Traditional Acupuncture (LCTA) where I was originally trained in TCM, which is what is generally thought of as Chinese style acupuncture.
 I also taught Medical Qigong on their Tui Na course from 2005 and acted as clinical superviser in the student Tui Na clinic until the college closed in October 2010.

 I have studied Tai Chi Quan and Qigong with various teachers in the UK since 1989.
 In 2011, I travelled to Beijing, China, to complete further training at the Beijing Tui Na Massage Hospital with with Dr. Xue Nan and undertook a clinical placement in acupuncture and Channel palpation with Professor Wang Ju Yi.
 I also attended further seminars with Dr Wang, in Dublin, in 2012.
-Since then, I have completed a 2 yr programme of acupuncture training in Classical Chinese medicine from the Yin Style Bagua tradition with Andrew Nugent Head, in London.
+Since then, I have completed a 2 yr programme of acupuncture training in Classical Chinese medicine taken from the Yin Style Bagua tradition with Andrew Nugent Head, in London.
 Also, advanced courses with Dr. Tan in Balance Method, a modern interpretation of Classical techniques.
 Finally, Tung Style acupuncture with Susan Johnson and Dr. Henry McCann, which is what I now use almost exclusively.

 Tung style acupuncture is a pre-TCM approach, which was only handed down as a family lineage tradition, until its most famous exponent, Master Tung Ching Chang began to teach the style openly in 1968.
 It has many unique acupuncture points & is now starting to become popular, due to its extreme effectiveness.